 Oyster at his workshop in downtown Blue Ridge, Georgia.
 (Photo: Aberfeldy x 国产吃瓜黑料)

 Here鈥檚 Oyster鈥檚 advice on how and where to start a style of fishing that favors craftsmanship plus time immersed in local waters, staying patient for a payoff moment.
-Go deeper with Oyster and the other Masters of Craft, a group of one-of-a-kind visionaries who transform nature鈥檚 purest elements with time-honored traditions and cultivated experiences.
+Go deeper with Oyster and the other a group of one-of-a-kind visionaries who transform nature鈥檚 purest elements with time-honored traditions and cultivated experiences.

 Tie Your Fly